garywiz/chaperone/doc/source/ref/config-service.rst

    When the ``pidfile`` directive exists:

    1. Chaperone start the service command normally.
-   2. If the executable starts and exits without error, Chaperone will watch for the appearance of the file specified in the ``pidfile`` directive.
+   2. If the executable runs without error, Chaperone will watch for the appearance of the file specified in the ``pidfile`` directive.
    3. If the PID file does not appear within the timeframe given by the :ref:`process_timeout <service.process_timeout>`, then it is considered a failure.

    If the ``pidfile`` is seen, and contains a valid integer process ID *which denotes a running process*, then Chaperone will monitor the status of that process for failures to determine the disposition of the service.

+   For 'simple' service types, it is possible (and likely) that the PID value will be the same as the PID of the originally running process, since 'simple' types are not expected to exit for the duration of their activity.

 .. _service.process_timeout: